daaronr/markdown-cv/index.md

 Phone: +44 (0)7510303648

 **Background:** I am an Economist with 25 years experience at UC Berkeley, the University of Essex and the [University of Exeter](http://business-school.exeter.ac.uk/about/people/profile/index.php?web_id=David_Reinstein), and in other consulting and teaching roles.
 My work involves [teaching](#teaching) (at undergraduate, postgraduate, and professional/executive levels), research supervision, university administration and [entrepreneurship](#impact), performing economic research, and disseminating and promoting the [impact of my research](#projects).
-I completed my PhD under the supervision of Professor Emmanuel Saez at the University of California, Berkeley in 2006.
+I completed my Ph.D. under the supervision of Professor Emmanuel Saez at the University of California, Berkeley in 2006.
 I have [published a range of peer-reviewed research](#pubs) and done consulting and impact work involving behavioral economics, lab, field (A/B testing) and natural experimentation, panel-data econometrics and data science, game theory and mechanism design, and the practical applications of these.
 I am an active supporter of [open, robust, replicable and collaborative science](https://www.bitss.org/people/david-reinstein/), of the use of computer science and data science tools in Economics (e.g., [R-Markdown/Bookdown dynamic documents](https://daaronr.github.io/writing_econ_research/about-this-work.html)), and of [effective charitable giving](https://daaronr.github.io/ea_giving_barriers/outline.html).

 <br>